josephryan/phyloconverge/README.md

 `phyloconverge` is an algorithm to look for convergence based on a particular trait in a phylogenetic tree.
 The traits can be quantitative (e.g., size in centimeters or depth of observation) or can be categorical (e.g., associated with hydrothermal vents or not associated with hydrothermal vents).

-A python port called `converge_tree.py` is also provided, with the same caveats.

 =======
 ## ALGORITHM